 If you like what you see below, you may subscribe here.
-Note that the signals included in this reported may no longer be valid.
+Note that information in this report may be outdated.

-Open positions, new signals and year-to-date performance of six trading strategies for week of February 3, 2020.
+Open positions, new signals and year-to-date performance of sever trading strategies for week of June 14, 2021.
 A commentary is included.
 Access to article requires Market Signals subscription.

 Last week we wrote:

 Often strategies generate non-intuitive signals, or signals that contradict prevailing narratives in financial media.
 For example, ETFNRW generated a signal to sell IAU and buy again HYG.